Deltares/ra2ce/docs2/getting_started/index.rst

 Familiarity with GIS tools is recommended for effective use.

 RA2CE generates and processes both **raster** and **vector** data.
-Most outputs are written to the `.gpkg` format, which can be easily opened in **QGIS** which is a free, open-source desktop GIS software.
+Most outputs are written to the `.gpkg` format, which can be opened in **QGIS** — a free, open-source GIS application.
 QGIS is especially useful for:

 - Pre-processing input data